LeoYulinLi/leoresumebot/readme.md

 And more!

 ## Behind the scene
+### Where are the data
+They are scattered out in `corpus-en.json`, `resume.json`, `src/data.ts`, `src/handlers`, `src/server.ts`
+- `corpus-en.json` contains mainly the NLP related data, but it also has some of the simple answers
+- `resume.json` contains data that are usually on a resume
+- `src/data.ts` contains extra data that are not on the resume
+- `src/handlers` contains the logic as of how responses are generated
+- `src/server.ts` has some default phrases and the mapping from question to answer

 ### Input Processing
 Inputs are processed by nlp, trained using the `src/train.ts` with nlp.js.
 The training data are provided by the `corpus-en.json`.